-Asia-Pacific countries pressed Europe Thursday to act more forcefully to quell its debt crisis, setting the tone for a summit overshadowed by growing alarm over the fallout from euro-zone upheaval.
+Asia Pacific countries pressed Europe on Thursday to act more forcefully to quell its debt crisis, setting the tone for a summit overshadowed by growing alarm over the fallout from euro-zone upheaval.

 U.S. Treasury Secretary Timothy Geithner and other APEC finance ministers agreed to shore up their own economies against Europe's troubles, warning in a statement of heightened downside risks to the global economy.

 The crisis in Europe remains the central challenge to global growth, Geithner told reporters after ministerial talks ahead of a weekend gathering in Hawaii of leaders from Asia Pacific Economic Cooperation (APEC) forum members.

 It is crucial that Europe move quickly to put in place a strong plan to restore financial stability, he said.

 His remarks reflected mounting concern among the 21 APEC members about the spillover from Europe that already is starting to brake the pace of growth in one of the world's most economically dynamic regions.
 Geithner also made clear that the APEC summit would keep the heat on China to let its currency, which Washington says Beijing keeps artificially low for competitive advantage, to appreciate further.
 U.S. Secretary of State Hillary Clinton also lodged criticism against China, Washington's main rival in the region, on everything from trade practices to human rights.

 She vowed a U.S. pivot toward the fast-growing region and asserted Washington's renewed leadership in what she called America's Pacific century.
 The summit, to be hosted by President Barack Obama in his native Hawaii, has been billed as an effort to make progress on forging a new free-trade area and an environmental technology pact, steps that could eventually foster global growth.